ariva00/SGP23_AttPos4ShapeMatching/README.md

 Code based on the X-Transformers library by Lucidrains: https://github.com/lucidrains/x-transformers

-Utils and Testing from the transmatching code by GiovanniTRA: https://github.com/GiovanniTRA/transmatching
+Datasets, Utils and Testing from the transmatching code by GiovanniTRA: https://github.com/GiovanniTRA/transmatching

 to test the trained model on FAUST1K, simply run: